-Division: Crowded plantings may need division every 5 years or so.
+These plants are easily propagated through division.
+Crowded plantings may need division every five years or so.
 The best time to divide is when the plants are dormant, in late summer, if you can find them, however, the taproot makes division tricky.

 Dig down deep, so that you get the entire clump and lift the mass of long, thin, carrot-like roots.
 To divide, use a knife to get through the roots, making sure each division has some taproot, some stem, and at least one eye.
 Re-plant immediately and remember to plant them about 3 inches below the soil surface.

-- Diseases: Fungal diseases and rotting can be a problem during a wet season.
-You can use a fungicide, if necessary.
+Fungal diseases and rotting can be a problem during a wet season.
+You can use a fungicide if necessary.

 It’s hard to find a bad selection of Oriental poppies, with their crepe paper petals and saturated colors.
 Some good performers include:

-- "Goliath" (aka "Beauty of Livermere") - 4 ft. tall with huge, dark red blooms
+- 'Goliath' (aka 'Beauty of Livermere'): 4 feet tall with huge dark red blooms

-- "John III" - Compact 2 ft. plant with lots of cheerful red flowers
+- 'John III': Compact, 2-foot-tall plant with lots of cheerful red flowers